LennartOlsen/knn-digits/readme.md

 Findings were that i am rubbish at handwriting and even worse at predicting it.
 With a K of 5 i hit a accuracy of ~31%.

 Excersise 2:
-Higher K produces lower accuracies and takes more time.
+Higher K produces lower accuracies and takes more time. see images accuracy.png and time.png